|Date:||January 9, 1971|

 Keep Yourself Alive, Doin' Alright, Liar, Great King Rat, Modern Times Rock 'n' Roll, Son And Daughter, Hangman, Jailhouse Rock medley

-The setlist seen above is according to Barry's outstanding memory.
+The setlist seen above is according to Barry's memory.